meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-1-14-third-sector-post.md

 Third Sector embarked on a state-wide [“data journey”](https://www.performance.gov/GEAR-Center-challenge-winner-third-sector-post/) to understand which data to access, how to sustainably integrate the datasets, and which data partners are typically best suited for such efforts.

-Today the [Data for Impact roadmap and toolkit is available](https://www.performance.gov/blog/GEAR-Third-Sector-Final-Report.pdf) for public agencies to:
+Today the [Data for Impact roadmap and toolkit is available](https://www.performance.gov/blog/GEAR-Third-Sector-Final-Report.pdf) for public agencies.
+The roadmap and toolkit allows agencies to:

 - Describe the availability of data on public benefits utilization and recidivism, and the feasibility of accessing such data for local implementers like Virginia workforce boards
 - Discuss the value of outcomes data integration and [continuous improvement processes](https://www.thirdsectorcap.org/blog/principles-for-continuous-improvement-collaborative-data-driven-conversations/) for programs administered by local government agencies